AI Product Architecture & Operations10 min read

 Remove drudgery, not judgment.
 Agents excel at patience-heavy tasks (processing 500 invoices, monitoring 12 dashboards, searching across 40 documents).
 They fail at judgment-heavy tasks (deciding whether to fire a vendor, choosing between two product strategies).
 If the task requires weighing competing values or navigating ambiguity, keep a human in the loop.

 Validate one step to 99% before chaining.
 Don't build a 10-step agent.
 Build one step, get it to 99%+ reliability, then add the next.
 Each step earns its place in the chain through measured performance, not assumed competence.
+The evaluation frameworks chapter covers how to build the eval suites that make this per-step validation rigorous.

 Narrow the context.
 Agents given access to everything perform worse than agents given access to exactly what they need.
 The PM's job is defining the boundaries: which tools, which data sources, which actions are in scope.
 Constraints improve reliability.